ada-zhong/STAT-390-Project/weekly-report/5-19-23-report.md

 - Make Shiny app architecture (Matt)
 - Continue to try different Kaggle models and see what works best (Everyone)
   - Start with something other than PCA
+- Meet up several times in the coming week to finalize the projects and make presentations